ErraticPattern/obsidian-ideas/Clippings/web/S7_100-Morlet wavelets in time and in frequency.md

 aliases:
 tags: web
 ---
+# Morlet wavelets in time and in frequency
 # Notes
 + It can be created by tapering a [[sine]] wave by a [[Gaussian]].
 + The process of multiplying a [[wavelet]] to a time-series across its domain is known as [[convolution]].